 A pail liner is a sturdy, flexible, and inexpensive way to store dirty nappies and inserts.
 Using a pail liner, a wet bag, or a mesh bag is odour free, thus a superb option in any bathroom or laundry room.
 Pail liners come in many sizes, but regardless of which brand you choose, they will last you multiple nappy changes, with most easily lasting a a few days.
 When full, zip or cinch it shut, and when you are ready to wash, simply tip into your washing machine.
 Cleaning your reusable nappies could not be easier.

 There are multiple benefits to using a storage device like a pail liner.
-You will save money by running fewer wash cycles which is better for the environment.
-When a baby is in nappies for 2.5 years to 3 years, this will really add up.
-You will also save money from lower electricity bills.
+You will save money by running fewer wash cycles.
+When a baby is in nappies for 2.5 to 3 years, this will really add up.
+You will also save money from lower electricity bills as you aren't running the washer as often.
 We realise we are probably talking about a few cents here and there, but it absolutely adds up over 2.5 years.
 Many people disregard the environmental impact of dirty water, and whilst minimal in modern society and carefully designed waste water systems, if we can reduce how often we wash, we should.

-When using a pail liner or a large wet bag bear in mind it can hold up to 30 fully stuffed wet and dirty nappies.
-You should plan to have enough cloth nappies to fill this, and have a few leftover so you can continue using reusables on your baby while they wash and dry.
+When using a pail liner or a large wet bag, bear in mind it can hold about 30 fully stuffed wet and dirty nappies.
+You should plan to have enough cloth nappies to fill this, and have a few leftover so you can continue using reusables on your baby while they dirty ones are being washed and dried.

 A wet bag will essentially do the same job as a pail liner, but a sturdy hard pail or bin is not needed.
 You can hang your wet bag on the back of a bathroom door or on a hook and simply fill it up until wash day.